 South Greenland - Day 23 : Glaciers

 My last hike would be a short one of only 1,5 days.
-As I spent most of yesterday afternoon resting it still felt like it was my first hike in a long time.
-As there was an asphalt and gravel road I could walk fast for the first few kilometres.
-Along the way I passed two men, which turned out to be the same as the ones I had met on the campsite in Igaliku.
+As I spent most of previous afternoon resting it felt like it was my first hike in a long time.
+Because there was an asphalt and gravel road I could walk fast for the first few kilometres.
+I passed two men along the way, which turned out to be the same as those I had met on the campsite in Igaliku.
 I kept going while they stopped to take photos.
-The route now went almost straight up to 300 m, but fortunately there were ropes to pull yourself up.
+At some route the road went almost straight up to 300m elevation, but fortunately there were ropes to pull myself up.
 On top was a nice lake followed be a 300 meter descent to a glacier.
-The view was amazing from this close.
-I could see the entire glacier and the icecap as well as the mountains in the distance.
-Closer by I could also walk on the the ice.
+The view was amazing.
+I could see the entire glacier and the icecap and mountains in the distance.
+I could also walk on the glacier.

 By now the two Danish men had caught up with me.
 We took some photos of each other and had lunch.
-One of them worked for the Danish meteorological institute and had been here for work a few times, but now he was on vacation.
+One of them worked for the Danish meteorological institute and had visited Narsarsuaq for work a few times before, but now was on vacation.

 We spent a long time talking about my gear and all the places I had visited, so I got quite a bit behind schedule.
 Eventually we said goodbye and I had to climb back up the 300 meter high hill.
 From there followed another climb to 600 meters.
 I was now in an area called Mellemlandet (the middle country) which lies in between two glaciers.
-As there are no sheep here the vegetation was quite different.
-With much taller grass and more flowers.
-The views were exceptionally nice and I wouldn't have mind spending 1 or 2 more days there.
+As there are no sheep the vegetation was quite different, with much taller grass and more flowers.
+The views were exceptionally nice and I wouldn't have mind spending a few more days there.
 Around 5 o'clock I reached my second stop of the day, a hill that overlooked the glacier to the east of Narsarsuaq.
 I left my backpack behind before starting the steep climb.
 At some places I again needed to use both my hands and feet to get up.
-The view was one of the best I have ever seen.
+The view was one of the best I had ever seen.
 The entire fjord was filled with icebergs and every few minutes I could hear and see parts calving off.
-I had read that the glacier produces about 200.000 metric tons of ice per year.
+I had read that the glacier produced about 200.000 metric tons of ice per year.
 I spent a long time trying to take a nice picture of myself.
 This wasn't easy because there were so many mosquitoes flying into view.

 After taking a bunch of photos I went down again.
-I was super tired from all the days of hiking but fortunately the route would be easy from now on and this was my last real hike day.
-I did regret not having one day more, because then I would have been able to walk to the tip of Mellem landet, where both glaciers I had visited today merge and you can look out over the ice sheet.
-Along the way I discovered someone camping.
+I was super tired from the many days hiking, but fortunately the route would be easy from there on and this was my last real hike day.
+I did regret not having one day more, because then I would have been able to walk to the tip of Mellem landet, where both glaciers I had visited today merge and you can look out over the Greenland ice sheet.
+Along the way, I discovered someone camping.
 The guy told me he had planned to hike in Greenland for a few weeks, but his shoe sole had come loose on the first day.
-Therefore he now just camped in one spot and did a few day trips.
-I couldn't image going to Greenland with shoes like that, and if it would happen I would probably have bought a large roll of duct tape and tried to fix it.
+Therefore, he now just camped in one spot and did a few day trips.
+I couldn't image going to Greenland with shoes like that, and if it would happen I would probably have bought a large roll of duct tape and tried to fix them.
 I also passed an emergency cabin, but there was nobody there.

-From here on it was only 3 more kilometers through grassy fields to reach the rope descent and then another 2 hours to get back to the campsite.
+From there it was only 3 more kilometers through grassy fields to reach the rope descent and then another 2 hours to get back to the campsite.